JoyalMPaul/Stock-API-Sorter/README.md

 1. ***You must already have a Finnhub account and have an api key.
 If not, use: https://finnhub.io/register
 2. Open your preferred code editor and navigate to the "Stock API Sorter\stocks\code_files" directory
-3. Activate the virtual environment by running: venv/scripts/activate
+3. Activate the virtual environment by running: venv/scripts/activate (If not working, use: Unblock-File -Path ".\venv\Scripts\Activate.ps1")
 4. Install the required libraries by running: pip install -r requirements.txt
-5. Paste your API Key into the ternimal after running step 1.
-Then, follow steps 1 through 4
+5. Download "https://marketplace.visualstudio.com/items/?itemName=GrapeCity.gc-excelviewer" extension to see XLSX as CSV file
+6. Run Steps
+   a.
+Step 1: py .\Step_1-api.py (Gets stock data)
+   b.
+Step 2: py .\Step_2-spreadsheets.py (Puts data into chart)
+   c.
+Step 3: py .\Step_3-stocks.xlsx (Makes xlsx file, ** Look at point 5 to view file)
+   d.
+Step 4: py .\Step_4-data_chart.py (Makes histogram of profits/loss)

 ## Libraries Used